eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 8.2.2 Managing Issues and Pull Requests

 Our team is committed to managing issues and pull requests related to this document in a transparent and efficient manner to ensure that all feedback is addressed promptly and effectively.
-Here\'s how we manage issues and pull requests to set the right expectations:
+Here's how we manage issues and pull requests to set the right expectations:

 - Issue Management: When an issue is submitted, our team will review and prioritise it based on its relevance and impact.
-We\'ll keep you informed of the status of your issue and provide updates as it progresses.
-Once resolved, we\'ll close the issue and incorporate any necessary changes into the document.
+We'll keep you informed of the status of your issue and provide updates as it progresses.
+Once resolved, we'll close the issue and incorporate any necessary changes into the document.

 - Pull Request Management: If you submit a pull request with proposed changes or improvements to the document, our team will review it carefully and provide feedback and suggestions for refinement.
-We\'ll work collaboratively with you to ensure that your contribution aligns with our document\'s objectives and maintains consistency and quality.
-Once approved, we\'ll merge your changes into the document and acknowledge your contribution.
+We'll work collaboratively with you to ensure that your contribution aligns with our document's objectives and maintains consistency and quality.
+Once approved, we'll merge your changes into the document and acknowledge your contribution.

 Your feedback and contributions are essential in helping us maintain the quality and relevance of this document.
-We value your participation and strive to create a collaborative environment where everyone\'s contributions are valued and recognised.
+We value your participation and strive to create a collaborative environment where everyone's contributions are valued and recognised.

 ### 8.3 Document Versioning

 To avoid interoperability issues and changes to the ARF going unnoticed, a version control system and the following semantic versioning scheme (<https://semver.org>) will be used for the ARF.

-The ARF document will be published under a standardized release versioning format, *MAJOR.MINOR.PATCH*, where:
+The ARF document will be published under a standardised release versioning format, *MAJOR.MINOR.PATCH*, where:

 **MAJOR** version is incremented (i.e., new version), when the ARF document has undergone significant changes, for example introducing some breaking changes in the architecture,